klei1984/max/build.md

 ## How to build M.A.X.
 Port

 ### Dependencies
-- **SDL, SDL_mixer and SDL_net** There is no exact version requirement or it was not determined yet.
+- **SDL, SDL_mixer, SDL_net and SDL_ttf** There is no exact version requirement or it was not determined yet.
 Latest officially released versions are preferred over latest in development revisions.
 Avoid SDL `2.0.6` which is known to cause segmentation faults when playing sounds.
-- **Python** The code generator scripts are developed using Python `3.7.x`, but anything should work above `3.6`.
 - **CMake** Minimum requirement is currently `3.10`.

 ### Optional dependencies